 Today, Jon Stein is the CEO of Betterment, a robo-advisor with over $13.5 billion in assets under management.
 It’s only a matter of time for them. 🙂

 Many folks are now comfortable with the idea of robo-advisors now.
 Back then, the road ahead was less certain.
 If you wanted investment help, you had to pay a lot for the pleasure.
-Or you could go it alone with a low cost funds and ETFs.
-That's the route I went – my investments are still in a mix of Vanguard funds and individual holdings.
+Or you could go it alone with low-cost funds and ETFs.
+That’s the route I went – my investments are still in a mix of Vanguard funds and individual holdings.

 If you’re new or you’re merely unsure how to proceed, you might be wondering if a robo-advisor can help you make better investing decisions?

 Are you wondering if it’s worth paying yet another fee to another company?

 I hope we can answer that.

 - Why You Should Use a Robo Advisor